williamtong/TILDA_defect_classification/README.md

 <h2>APPENDIX: CNN kernels (<em>For curiosity only, not much utility in this use case</em>)</h2>

 It is generally interesting if not educational to examine the kernels to see what kinds of generalized features the CNN is paying attention to.
-For example, in the automobile classification model (<https://www.analyticsvidhya.com/blog/2021/06/beginner-friendly-project-cat-and-dog-classification-using-cnn/>) we can see the the low-level features are built up to form higher level featues that resemble car parts.
+For example, in the automobile classification model (<https://www.analyticsvidhya.com/blog/2021/06/beginner-friendly-project-cat-and-dog-classification-using-cnn/>) we can see the low-level features are built up to form higher level featues that resemble car parts.
 <figure>
     <img src='./TILDA-defect-classific/images/CNN_filters/filters_auto_model.png' width="600">
     <figcaption>Kernels the first 3 blocks for a automobile classification model</figcaption>